timercrack/pydatacoll/docs/index.rst

         method: GET      URL: http://localhost:8080/api/v1/devices
         (...more omitted)

-4. Now you can send request to server with your favorite http client! check :doc:`restapi` to see the API list.
+4. Congratulations!
+The server is running now.
+You can send request to server with your favorite http client! check :doc:`restapi` to see the API list.

 **Platforms**: PyDataColl should run on any Unix-like platform, although for the best performance and scalability only Linux (with ``epoll``) and BSD (with ``kqueue``) are recommended for production deployment (even though Mac OS X is